joyel24/M20-radiosonde-firmware-alt/README.md

 Currently working on, some issues related to delays & timers while my frame is tx I think.
 Not usable for transmitting data from the radio module yet.

-More updates in a couple of weeks because I'm a bit busy actually :
+More updates coming later on this Youtube playlist because I'm a bit busy actually :

 https://youtube.com/playlist?list=PLKM5FNxF7v42fTIaH2O8OKJLjFLZwaq5I

 I'll try to make English version of this YouTube playlist later.

-I think we are gonna come back working on this project at the of October 2023
+I think we are gonna come back working on this project at the end of October 2023

+You can join us on Discord if you wanna talk about this project : https://discord.gg/m5vPq8YC